em-tlm/ts-lib-mongo/README.md

 ### Usage
+* Example usage of this library can be found at [ts-lib-mongo-example](https://github.com/tetrascience/ts-lib-mongo-example).
 * Use library's default connection config.
 No need to pass anything to the constructor.
 *This is the most common usage*, since the relevant MongoDB information should have been added to the container in the form of environmental variables.